 After detox, you will participate in counseling and support groups.
 These groups will help you understand your addiction and develop coping skills.
 You will also learn about triggers and how to avoid them.
 You will have the opportunity to share your experiences with others who are going through similar challenges.

 The Robert Alexander Center for Recovery is here to help you every step of the way.
 We will be with you on your journey to recovery.

 The Robert Alexander Center for Recovery offers an intensive outpatient program (IOP).
 This program is designed for people who have completed detox and residential treatment.
 It is also for people who are not able to commit to a residential treatment program.

 Intensive outpatient programs typically meet 3-5 times per week.
 They are less intense than residential treatment but more intense than standard outpatient programs.
 IOPs usually last 8-12 weeks.

 During IOP, you will participate in group and individual therapy.
 You will also attend educational classes.
 These classes will teach you about addiction and recovery.
 The goal of IOP is to help you live a sober and productive life.

 When you complete treatment at the Robert Alexander Center for Recovery, you will develop a plan for aftercare.
 This plan is designed to help you stay sober and avoid relapse.
 Aftercare planning is an important part of treatment.
 It can make the difference between success and failure.

 After you leave treatment, you will still have access to our support services.
 We offer alumni groups, sober living homes, and other resources.
 These services will help you stay on track in your recovery.

-If you or someone you know is struggling with addiction, we urge you to seek help.
+If you, or someone you know, are struggling with addiction, we urge you to seek help.
 Addiction is a disease that can be overcome with treatment.
 The sooner you get help, the better.